jcvacaro/ml_notes/nlp.md

 * Relative Positional Encoding is explained in section 3.3
     * Problem: how can we keep the positional information coherent when we reuse the states?
     * If we apply the original transformer positional encoding strategy to the hidden states, both tao and tao+1 sequence embeddings are associated with the same positional encoding U1:L.
-      As a result, the model has no information to distinguish the positional difference between xτ,j and xτ+j.
+      As a result, the model has no information to distinguish the positional difference between xĎ,j and xĎ+j.
 U is the positional encoding values.
     * By injecting the relative distance dynamically into the attention score, the query vector can easily distinguish the representations of x_tao,j and x_tao+1,j from their different distances, making the state reuse mechanism feasible.
     * Matrix R defines relative positional encoding, where the i-th row R_i indicates a relative distance of i between two positions.
     * 3 changes to the original transformer attention equations
-        * replace all appearances of the absolute positional embedding Uj for computing key vectors in term (b) and (d) with its relative counterpart Ri−j.
+        * replace all appearances of the absolute positional embedding Uj for computing key vectors in term (b) and (d) with its relative counterpart Riâj.
         * Introduce a trainable parameter u to replace the query U_i W_q in term (c), and similarly, a second term v.in term (d).
           Since the query vector is the same for all query positions, it suggests that the attentive bias towards different words should remain the same regardless of the query position.
         * separate the two weight matrices Wk,E and Wk,R for producing the content-based key vectors and location-based key vectors respectively.